0xFernandoDias/0xFernandoDias/README.md

-My name is Fernando Dias, I'm Brazilian, married, Christian and currently living in São Paulo capital.
+My name is Fernando Dias and I live in São Paulo capital.

 I'm a front-end programmer and I'm migrating to fullstack web3 development Besides enjoying programming a lot, I like conservative principles so this matches my passion between programming and blockchain.